 The National Housing Co-Investment Fund – Housing Construction Stream is open to:

-- community housing providers (i.e. Public or private non-profit housing organization or rental co-operative)
+- community housing providers (i.e. Public or private non-profit housing organizations or rental co-operatives)

 - provinces and territories